Anuj-er/cargo-tracker-webapp/README.md

 ## 🔍 Overview

-This is the frontend application for the Cargo Shipment Tracker, built using React and Material UI.
+This is the frontend application for the Shipment Tracker, built using React and Material UI.
 It provides a user-friendly interface for tracking shipments, viewing their current locations on a map, and managing shipment details.

 The application connects to the backend API to fetch and update shipment data, providing real-time tracking information to users.